 Due to its material properties, climate- and resource-friendly handling of steel as a raw material and its integration into a sustainable circular economy is already feasible today.
 The following 4 reasons speak in favor of this:

-• High proportion of scrap recycling:
+- High proportion of scrap recycling:

 According to a recent statistical report by the German Steel Federation, 84 percent of the steel ever produced worldwide is still in use due to its durability and recycling.
-According to the report, 35.7 million metric tons of crude steel were produced in Germany in 2020, using 15.8 million metric tons of scrap steel.
+According to the report, 35.7 million metric tons of crude steel were produced in Germany in 2020, using 15.8 million metric tons of scrap steel. - Efficient use of materials through sustainable processes (roll forming):

-Roll forming produces very little steel scrap compared to other processes and after reduction to 800 millimeter long pieces, the scrap can be directly reused in steel mills or forges as high-quality, unmixed scrap.
+Roll forming produces very little steel scrap compared to other processes and after reduction to 800 millimeter long pieces, the scrap can be directly reused in steel mills or forges as high-quality, unmixed scrap. - Recyclability of steel:

 Steel is 100 percent recyclable and without loss of quality if it’s collected by type during recycling.
 (Mixing with other materials can reduce the quality during remelting and lower the grade of the steel).
-Through repeated processing in secondary steel production, scrap steel contributes significantly to CO reduction in the life cycle of a product.
-According to the statistical report of the German Steel Association, recycling saves more than 1.5 tons of iron ore and more than 0.65 tons of coal per ton of steel produced.
+Through repeated processing in secondary steel production, scrap steel contributes significantly to CO₂ reduction in the life cycle of a product.
+According to the statistical report of the German Steel Association, recycling saves more than 1.5 tons of iron ore and more than 0.65 tons of coal per ton of steel produced. - CO₂-reduced logistics:

-Steel is already transported by rail in many cases and thus makes a major contribution to reducing CO emissions in the logistics sector.
+Steel is already transported by rail in many cases and thus makes a major contribution to reducing CO₂ emissions in the logistics sector.
 Whereas an average truck emits 86.7 g of greenhouse gas emissions per ton of freight volume per kilometer, the equivalent amount is only 4.1 g for rail transport.
 A kilometer of transport by rail is therefore over 21 times more environmentally friendly than by road.

 What’s holding back sustainable Steel Production?